abmist/s1ci/README.md

 Apart from Angular.js features, in this project you can find:

 * Parallax effect
-* Animated side nabvar created from scratch.
-It includes a vertical scroll bar (overflow-y:scroll) for devices with max-width screen: 700px and orientation: landscape .
+* Animated side navbar created from scratch.
+	* It includes a vertical scroll bar (overflow-y:scroll) for devices with max-width screen: 700px and orientation: landscape.
 * Google maps with markers.
-Some functionalities have been deactivated (such as scrollwheel and draggable) to make easy to use maps in touchscreen devices (such as smartphones or tablets).
+	* Some functionalities have been deactivated (such as scrollwheel and draggable) to make easy to use maps in touchscreen devices (such as smartphones or tablets).
 * Videos (video background kept media files and from Youtube).
 * Images (as <img> and as div background).
 * Form with validation.